 Students who complete a list of required objectives are eligible to apply for the award of a Certificate in Environmental Law, Science and Policy upon their graduation from the Law College.
-This opportunity is available to students graduating in 2012 as well as to those graduating in later years.
 A detailed explanation of the Certificate requirements is available for downloading here.
 Additional information on course options for fulfillment of the Certificate requirements as well as a nonexclusive list of environmental entities in Tucson willing to consider the application of law students to work or volunteer is available for downloading here.

 In brief, to earn a Certificate in Environmental Law, Science and Policy, a student must: